Rubber glove shortage exposes migrant worker abuse in Malaysia | DW | 27.04.2020

 Late funding

 In January 2019, 2,000 of WRP's Nepali migrant workers held a three-day strike over months of unpaid wages.
-The government launched an investigation and found in favor of the workers, but, as Malaysia-based social mobilizer and consultant Abu Hayat told New Age, many Bangladeshi migrants still have a severe food crisis due to unpaid wages.
+The government launched an investigation and the results favored the workers, but, as Malaysia-based social mobilizer and consultant Abu Hayat told New Age, many Bangladeshi migrants still face a severe food crisis due to unpaid wages.

 Booming